rodrimati1992/structural_crates/readme.md

 structural={version="<insert_version_number_here>",default_features=false}
 ```

-This crate has few features that require the standard library (instead of core/alloc),
+This crate has few items that require the standard library (instead of core/alloc),
 it is required by default so that users that are not aware of the core/alloc libraries don't have
 to pass a feature to enable std support.